joseMiguelAgudo/challenge/routesService/readme.md

 <h1>Routes Service</h1>
 <h2>Building routesService</h2>
-routesService has been developed using maven framework, building it is quite simple by invoking: mvnw clean package it will result into a .jar file under target directory
+cityAPI url must be entered in src/main/resources/application.properties if different from localhost:8090 routesService has been developed using maven framework, building it is quite simple by invoking: mvnw clean package it will result into a .jar file under target directory